The Economic Impact of Waste To Energy Solutions: A Statistical Perspective

 • Twin Ram Compaction: Equipped with a twin ram arrangement, the GPC S24 excels in compacting dry waste such as paper, cardboard, and plastics.
 This design ensures efficient and even compaction, maximising the capacity of the compactor and reducing the volume of waste significantly.

-• Ideal for Various Industries: The compactor’s ability to handle a range of dry waste materials makes it ideal for several sectors, including retail, manufacturing, and waste recycling facilities.
-It can also be a valuable asset for municipal waste management, where high-volume waste compaction is a necessity.
+• Ideal for Various Industries: The compactor’s versatility in handling various dry waste types makes it suitable for industries like retail, manufacturing, and recycling.
+It’s also beneficial for municipal waste management, where efficient high-volume compaction is essential.

 • Environmental and Economic Benefits: By compacting and reducing the volume of waste, the GPC S24 contributes to a cleaner environment and more efficient waste management practices.
 It helps businesses reduce the frequency of waste collections, thereby cutting down on associated costs and carbon emissions from transportation.